V-Sekai/manuals/decisions/20230505-v-sekai-ai-completion.md

 2. Fill in as many sections as possible in the proposal template.
 3. Use the Visual Studio Code "Genie" addon with ChatGPT-4 AI completion to complete the remaining sections of the proposal.
 4. Review and refine the completed proposal.
+5. Review with Grammarly if accessible.
-5. Record the decisions on GitHub at https://github.com/V-Sekai/manuals.
+6. Record the decisions on GitHub at https://github.com/V-Sekai/manuals.

 Example of using ChatGPT-4 AI completion with the proposal template.